 As you may have guessed, these real estate investing resource lists will grow over time.
+There are also current landlording posts you can access anytime.
 Please feel free to offer your own suggestions for real estate investing resources you’d like to share.
 Whether its books, YouTube videos, or masterclasses you find useful, please share.

 Front Lobby $15.
 Credit code: NELDA15